Lucsantosg/CloudLogAnalysis/security/auth_uaa.md

 # Getting the UAA token
 {: #auth_uaa}

-To manage logs by using the {{site.data.keyword.loganalysisshort}} API, you must use an authentication token.
-Use the {{site.data.keyword.loganalysisshort}} CLI to get the UAA token.
-The token has an expiration time.
+To manage the logs that are available in a space domain by using the {{site.data.keyword.loganalysisshort}} API, you must use an authentication token.
 {:shortdesc}

-## Getting the UAA token by using the Log Analysis CLI (CF plugin)
+## Getting the UAA token
 {: #uaa_cli}